laisantos94/laisantos94_portfolio/docs/development/index.md

 That's how I started to connect myself with some Web Development activities and tools, such as Version Control, when I learned about Git and Azure DevOps, HTML5 and CSS3.

-As I developed docs with VitePress, I decided to apply everything I've learned so far to build this portfolio and explore my skills as a potential Entry-Level Developer.
+As I developed docs with VitePress, I decided to apply everything I've learned so far to build this portfolio and explore my skills as a potential Entry-Level Frontend Developer.

 So, here's what I did by building that simple portfolio: